A practical guide to bird watching in Sonoma County, California

 (Unless otherwise indicated, all phone numbers are in the 707 area code)

 Brant is common in Sonoma County in the winter months, particularly at Bodega Bay, where hundreds may be present at a time.
-Brants begin to arrive in the county usually in late October and continue arriving through November, mostly staying through March-June, but occasionally a few linger over the summer.
-Usually in flocks or small groups, but it's fairly common in the winter months to see as many as three- to five-hundred Brants at once at Bodega Bay.
+Brants begin to arrive in the county usually in late October and continue arriving through November, mostly staying through March-June, but a few linger over the summer.
+Least likely to be encountered in June.
+May be in small flocks or groups, but it's fairly common in the winter months to see as many as three- to five-hundred Brants at a time at Bodega Bay.
 Brant is a marine goose.
 It usually sticks to ocean coasts, saltwater bays, and estuaries.
 Also known as Brent Goose.

 Voice: Cornell Lab of Ornithology: All About Birds--Brant